red-magic/tty-colorscheme/README.md

 ## Installation

-- `sudo ./install` to install `tty-colorscheme` along with various themes.
+- `./install` to install `tty-colorscheme` along with various themes.
-- `sudo ./install remove` to uninstall it.
+- `./install remove` to uninstall it.

 ## Usage